swagger-api/swagger.io-docs/integrations/open-source.md

 [commandcar](https://github.com/tikalk/commandcar) | cURL on steroids.
 Invoke any API from the commandline.
 [SwagGen](https://github.com/yonaskolb/SwagGen) | Swift command line tool for generating client side code from a Swagger spec.
 [swagger-mock-validator](https://bitbucket.org/atlassian/swagger-mock-validator) | Language-agnostic command-line tool for validating a Swagger document against a mock file, such as a Pact file.
 [Spectacle](https://sourcey.com/spectacle) | A beautiful static HTML5 documentation generator for OpenAPI/Swagger 2.0.
 [Demo](https://cheesestore.github.io/)
+[Swagger-ui-themes](https://github.com/ostranme/swagger-ui-themes) | A collection of css themes to spice up your Swagger docs.

 ### Tools for previous Swagger versions